Gabriel-Cervo/Gabriel-Cervo/README.md

 ###

-- :computer: I'm also graduate in IT at Instituto Federal Farroupilha - Campus São Borja.
+- :computer: I'm graduate in IT at Instituto Federal Farroupilha - Campus São Borja.

 - :dart: My main focus is in iOS development